DataDog/integrations-core/cassandra/README.md

   logs_enabled: true
   ```

-* Add this configuration setup to your `cassandra.d/conf.yaml` file to start collecting your Cassandra logs:
+* Add this configuration block to your `cassandra.d/conf.yaml` file to start collecting your Cassandra logs:

   ```yaml
     logs: